aleksnnikolov/NaTour21/README.md

 ## What was used to make this

-The app is made out of two main parts:
+The application is made out of two main parts:
 - Front-end: a native Android app using OSM for map views and interaction
 - Back-end: a Rest service made by using Spring Boot